Turkey's Erdogan claims election victory, opposition wary

 Erdogan has declared himself an “enemy of interest rates”, raising fears he will pressure the central bank to cut borrowing costs after the election despite double-digit inflation.

-He brought forward the elections from November 2019, but he reckoned without Ince, a former physics teacher and veteran CHP lawmaker, whose feisty performance at campaign rallies has galvanized Turkey’s long-demoralized and divided opposition.
+He brought forward the elections from November 2019, but he faced an unexpectedly feisty challenge from Ince, a former physics teacher and veteran CHP lawmaker, who galvanized Turkey’s long-demoralized and divided opposition.

-Turkey held Sunday’s elections under a state of emergency declared after a failed military coup in July 2016.
-This limits some freedoms and allows the government to bypass parliament with decrees.
-Both Erdogan and Ince have said they will lift the state of emergency as president.
+Turkey held Sunday’s elections under a state of emergency declared after a failed military coup in July 2016 Erdogan blamed on his former ally, U.S.-based Muslim cleric Fethullah Gulen.

+It limits some freedoms and allows the government to bypass parliament with decrees, though Erdogan says he will soon lift the measure

 Additional reporting by Humeyra Pamuk, Gulsen Solaker, Ali Kucukgocmen, Ezgi Erkoyun, Can Sezer, David Dolan, Daren Butler, Ece Toksabay, Tuvan Gumrukcu and Dominic Evans; Writing by Gareth Jones; Editing By Jon Boyle